allennrbc/Software-Tools-Spring-2024/README.md

 ## Data Summary
 Our industry analysis is based on a subset of monthly U.S. Census Current Population Survey (CPS) data, which includes year, month, industry and employment status information.
 Here are the specific economic variables we used:
 * WHYPTLWK: Reason for working part time last week
 	* The WHYPTLWK census variable provides detailed reasons for part-time work.
-Our work focused on isolating code #60 "Could only find part-time work."
+Our research focused on isolating code #60 "Could only find part-time work."
 This is a subgroup of a classification often referred to as “Part-Time for Economic Reasons.”
    * For context, examples of other WHYPTLWK codes include:
       * Material shortage
       * Seasonal work